kumahq/kuma-website/app/_src/policies/meshfaultinjection.md

 With the MeshFaultInjection policy you can easily test your microservices against resiliency.

 {% warning %}
-This policy uses a new policy matching algorithm and is in beta state.
-It should not be combined with [FaultInjection](/docs/{{ page.version }}/policies/fault-injection).
+This policy uses a new policy matching algorithm.
+It shouldn't be combined with [FaultInjection](/docs/{{ page.version }}/policies/fault-injection).
 {% endwarning %}

 ## `targetRef` support matrix